Get

 Things to Know When Owning a Shih Poo

-While the Shih Poo is an adaptable dog breed that fits into various living situations, it doesn’t mean they are a good fit for everyone.
-There are certain things that prospective owners should be aware of before bringing one of these adorable creatures into their home.
+While the Shih Poo is an adaptable dog that fits into various living situations, it doesn’t mean they are a good fit for everyone.
+There are certain factors that prospective owners should be aware of before bringing one of these adorable creatures into their home.

-The Shih Poo is considered a medium-energy dog, which means their diet needs to reflect this.
+The Shih Poo is considered a medium-energy dog.
 They should be fed a high-quality dog kibble that meets their nutritional needs.
-Like many other dog breeds, the Shih Poo shouldn’t be free-feed, as they tend to overeat and gain weight.
+Like many other dogs, the Shih Poo shouldn’t be free-feed, as they tend to overeat and gain weight.
 Excessive weight gain will lead to health problems and joint issues.
+Although the portioning of their food depends on their age, weight, and health, most Shi Poos don’t need more than a cup of food a day.

-While this dog breed can be energetic, they require a relatively low amount of exercise.
+While the Shi Poo is energetic, they require a relatively low amount of exercise.
 This is, in part, due to their small size.
 Two short walks each day are ideal, but this can be supplemented with play at varying intervals.
 Playtime doesn’t have to be reserved for the outdoors.
-Since the Shih Poo is small, they are more than capable of burning off their energy by playing with toys indoors.
+Since the Shih Poo is tiny, they are more than capable of burning off their energy by playing with toys indoors.

-This is not a dog breed for owners who want to take their dogs on long hikes or walks unless they want to carry them.
-They do, however, perform well in dog sports, like agility, which can be a great way to work their mind and body simultaneously.
+They are not suitable for owners who want to take their dogs on long hikes or walks unless they want to carry them.
+However, they perform well in dog sports, like agility, which can be a great way to work their mind and body simultaneously.

-Shih Poos are intelligent dogs that can learn easily, but don’t let this fool you into thinking that they’re always easy to train.
-Their high intelligence means they can learn the wrong things just as easily as the right things.
-If left to their own devices, these dogs can train themselves into all sorts of problem behaviors and bad habits.
+Shih Poos are intelligent dogs that can learn easily, but don’t let this fool you into thinking they’re always easy to train.
+Their high intelligence means they can learn the wrong habits just as easily as the right ones.
+If left to their own devices, they can become anxious and destructive.

-As is the case with most smart dogs, they can also be stubborn during training.
-They require sufficient motivation to perform, so it’s important to find the right reward when training your Shih Poo.
+As is the case with most intelligent dogs, they can also be stubborn during training.
+They require sufficient motivation to perform, so it’s crucial to find the proper reward when training your Shih Poo.
 The short attention spans of puppies mean that brief, frequent training sessions are best.
-Patience and positive reinforcement, combined with consistency, will be required to get the desired result.
+Patience and positive reinforcement, combined with consistency, will be required to get the desired results.

 Grooming ✂️